DevExpress/devextreme-demos/JSDemos/Demos/Form/Validation/description.md

-﻿This demo shows how to validate the Form editors in simple items.
-To apply validation rules to an item, specify them in the [validationRules[]](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/) array.
+This demo shows how to validate Form editors.
+To apply validation rules to an editor, declare them in the [validationRules[]](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/) array.
 Specify [type](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RequiredRule/#type) and other properties for each rule.

+To submit form data, do the following:

+1. Wrap the Form component in the HTML `<form>` element.

+1. Use the [Button Form Item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/ButtonItem/) to add a button to the form.
+This button will submit the form data.

+1. Enable the button's [useSubmitBehavior](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#useSubmitBehavior) property.

-To submit a Form, add a [Button Item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/ButtonItem/) and set its [useSubmitBehavior](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#useSubmitBehavior) property to **true**.
-When users click the button, the Form validates all editors that belong to the same group.
-In this demo, all editors are wrapped into the `customerData` [validationGroup](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#validationGroup).
-The Form can be submitted to a server only if input validation is successful.
-Set the [showValidationSummary](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#showValidationSummary) property to **true** to display all validation errors at the bottom of the Form.
+When users click the button, the Form validates editors that belong to the same [validationGroup](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#validationGroup).
+In this demo, all editors belong to the `customerData` group.
+Form data can be submitted to a server only if input validation is successful.
+Enable the [showValidationSummary](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#showValidationSummary) property to display all validation errors at the bottom of the Form.

-The **useSubmitBehavior** property requires that you wrap the dxForm in the HTML `<form>` element.
-You should also set the [preventDefault](/Documentation/ApiReference/Common/Object_Structures/dxEvent/Methods/#preventDefault) property to **true** to override the HTML form submit event.

 The following validation rules are shown in this demo:
 - [RequiredRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RequiredRule/)